CumulusNetworks/docs/content/cumulus-netq-48/NVLink4/NVLink4-Domains.md

 ## Create a Domain

+This section outlines the steps to create a new domain using the UI.
+Advanced users can manually adjust GFM variables (beyond what is presented in the UI) by creating a new domain as outlined below, then following the {{<link title="Edit GFM Variables" text="steps to edit GFM configuration variables">}}.

 1. Select the NVL4 icon in the header, then select **Add domain**.

 2. Fill out the fields in the UI, starting with the GFM configuration: